ar-bansal/dsc-202-fraud-analytics/README.md

 After setting up the postgres container, run the `postgres-data-ingestion.ipynb` notebook to ingest the `postgres-import/fraudTestSample.csv` file into Postgres.

-## Resetting neo4j
+## Data Reset Procedure for Neo4j
-Just stopping and removing the neo4j container will not be enough.
-The data volume needs to be removed as well.
-Run the following commands to completely delete the container and saved data.
+To properly reset the Neo4j environment, both the container and its associated data volume must be removed.
+The container shutdown alone is insufficient for a complete reset.
+Execute the following commands to ensure proper removal of both the container instance and all persistent data:
 ```
 docker stop neo4j-with-plugins
 docker rm neo4j-with-plugins
 docker volume rm neo4j_data
 ```
+This sequence ensures complete elimination of all Neo4j-related resources, allowing for a clean reinstallation if required.